FlyingPhantom/ps4-linux-tutorial/docs/miscellaneous/kernel.md

   ```

-- Now run the *makepkg -o* command and follow the instructions of the linux-tkg next.
+- Now run the *makepkg -o* or *makepkg -s* command and follow the instructions of the linux-tkg next.

 # To be continued....